9 Things You Need to Know About Beech Wood

 Historic graffiti from 1920 carved on beech bark

-Despite having bark so thin and delicate that carving one's initials in it will permanently scar the tree, Beech is a type of hardwood.
+Despite having bark so thin and delicate that carving one's initials in it will permanently scar the tree, beech is a type of hardwood.

 Please note: Beechwood is excellent for structural woodwork and wears well.
 However, this does not mean durable: once cut, beech cannot resist outdoor elements or changes in moisture.
 This makes it unsuitable for outdoor and external use.